Marcuzika/BasicCalculator/README.md

 # Basic Calculator

-I've made this project using python and the framework Tkinker for the GUI.
+I've made this project using python and the framework Tkinter for the GUI.

 It does basic math operations and even reminds you to drink water!